 The Director of Foster Care Health and Safety is currently unfilled.
 After several months during which no applications for the position were received, a scan of other state agencies salary ranges for similar positions was completed.
 It was determined that the salary posted was unlikely to be attractive.
-An adjustment to the posting was made on October 7, 2019 to increase the potential starting salary to the maximum amount funded by the Budget Allocation.
-In an attempt to further reach the medical community, the position has been posted to the American Public Services Health Association.
-As of March 2020, there had been a total of three applicants that have applied for the position, none of which have been determined to meet the minimum qualifications.
+An adjustment to the posting was made on October 7, 2019, to increase the potential starting salary to the maximum amount funded by the Budget Allocation.
+To further reach the medical community, the position was posted to the American Public Services Health Association.
+By March 2020, there had been a total of three applicants that had applied for the position, none of which had been determined to meet the minimum qualifications.
 VDSS continued to advertise and recruit for this position until the COVID 19 pandemic.
-The budget crisis the state experienced as a result of the pandemic led to a hiring freeze which has only recently been lifted.
+The budget crisis the state experienced as a result of the pandemic led to a hiring freeze which wasn't lifted until 2021.
 Due to the number of vacancies that were a result of the hiring freeze, it was necessary for VDSS to recruit and hire incrementally.
 The position is currently being evaluated to post with revised criteria so that VDSS will be able to recruit more effectively for that position.
+VDSS is considering making the position part-time or PRN to make it more attractive to applicants.
 (Strategic Plan Permanency 5.1)

-While there have been no formal meetings of the advisory committee for the health plan due to the demands and challenges during the pandemic, VDSS has continued to partner with various stakeholders to ensure the health needs of children in foster care continue to be met.
+While there have been no formal meetings of the advisory committee for the health plan due to the demands and challenges during and post pandemic, VDSS has continued to use the CWAC to provide input into policy decisions related to the health care of children in foster care.
+Additionally, VDSS routinely partners with various stakeholders to ensure the health needs of children in foster care continue to be met.
 At the start of the pandemic, VDSS collaborated with other state agencies including DBHDS, OCS, DMAS, DJJ, and DFS licensing to ensure that congregate care providers across the state were prepared to properly care for children placed in their facilities as well as being prepared to take new admissions when necessary.
-This workgroup has continued to meet and has proved to be a valuable resource to address the health needs of children in foster care.
-Most recently, this group has focused on the children in foster care with high acuity in an effort to identify placements for these children that will best meet their treatment needs.
+This workgroup has continued to meet and has proved to be a valuable resource for identifying and addressing issues related to the health needs of children in foster care.
+Most recently, this group has focused on the children in foster care with high acuity behavioral health needs to identify placements for these children that will meet their treatment needs.
 The CWAC committee has resumed meeting in 2021 which has also provided an avenue to gain valuable feedback from stakeholders around this issue.
-As noted above, VDSS continues to work toward filling the position of the Director of Foster Care Health and Safety.
-When this position is filled, VDSS will be in a position to resume the more formal advisory committee for the health plan.

-Additionally, the foster care omnibus bill established two additional regional consultant positions in each regional office, permitting VDSS to significantly increase the level of technical assistance, support, and ongoing case work review at the LDSS level.
-There are now three permanency consultant positions in each region.
+The foster care omnibus bill established two additional regional consultant positions in each regional office, permitting VDSS to significantly increase the level of technical assistance, support, and ongoing case work review at the LDSS level.
+There are now three permanency consultant positions and a resource family consultant position in all five regional offices.
 This additional capacity at the regional level permits VDSS to support LDSS through regular, intentional provision of technical assistance towards improving health care services for children in foster care.
-It is also anticipated that this targeted attention, in combination with the implementation of the mobility solution, will result in more accurate and timely data becoming available.
+It is also anticipated that this targeted attention, in combination with the use of COMPASS|Mobile, will result in more accurate and timely data becoming available.